 Ravi Shankar and Reenu Ram

-4. Inclusion of Minority in the Changing Dynamics of Education
+4. The Inclusion of Minorities in the Changing Dynamics of Education

 Part III: Youth, Urban Marginality and Education: A Contested Terrain

-5. Education, Youth and Labour Market: A Case of Urban Marginalities
+5. Education, Youth and the Labour Market: A Case of Urban Marginalities

 Naomi Prachi Hazarika